Getting started guide

 Each Planyway board has its own settings.
 When you change the settings for one board, they don’t automatically apply to all connected boards.

-So what are the settings that you can modify?
+So what are some of the settings that you can modify?

 - Work hours.
 You can hide non-working hours in the View settings in the day, 3-day and weekly views.